 The Use of the Functionalist Approach

-The use of the functionalist approach is based on four steps:
+The management of adaptive systems is based on the use of the functionalist approach, which is driven by four steps:

 First Step: Addressing the Unified Field